-- Over half (55%) of hospital admissions and outpatient visits and three-quarters (75%) of primary care prescriptions are for people living with 2+conditions.
+- Over half (55%) of NHS costs for hospital admissions and outpatient visits and over three quarters (75%) of the costs of primary care prescriptions were for people living with 2+ conditions

 - In the least-deprived fifth of areas, people can expect to have 2+ conditions by the time they are 71 years old, but in the most-deprived fifth, people reach the same level of illness a decade earlier, at 61 years of age.

 As the number of people with multiple health conditions grows, meeting their needs will be one of the biggest challenges facing the NHS.
 People with multiple conditions often have poorer quality of life and greater risk of premature death.

 People with multiple conditions often have a range of consultations and treatments which can often be overwhelming for them to manage and they may need substantial support.
 Resourcing primary care so GPs and nurses have the time to work together with patients to manage their conditions, and ensuring that hospital care has more coordination between specialties is also important to consider.